deepbsd/deepbsd.github.io/_posts/2019-11-01-Migrating_Antergos_to_Arch_Linux.markdown

 categories: linux arch antergos
 ---

-## Note: This is just a beginning draft...

 # Migrating Antergos Linux to Arch Linux

 Since the Antergos project eneded, those of us who have loved Antergos have been sad.